What is the Difference Between Workers’ Compensation and Disability?

 Workers’ compensation is paid out directly by the employer as it only covers those injuries or workplace illnesses that your employer could be held liable for.

 It is important to note that if you collect workers’ compensation, you waive your right to follow a lawsuit against your employer for your injuries.
-But if there is negligence by the hands of your employer or a coworker which led to the injury, you may wish to seek legal representation from a workers’ compensation lawyer, or personal injury attorney, who may encourage you to seek a lawsuit.
+But if there is by the hands of your employer or a coworker which led to the injury, you may wish to seek legal representation from a workers’ compensation lawyer, or personal injury attorney, who may encourage you to seek a lawsuit.

 Disability